 The REES is implemented through Part 4 of the Electricity (General) Regulations 2012 under the Electricity Act 1996 and Part 4 of the Gas Regulations 2012 under the Gas Act 1997 and is administered by the Essential Services Commission of South Australia (ESCOSA).

-Find out more about free or discounted energy efficiency activities South Australian household or businesses accessible under the REES.
+Find out more about energy efficiency assistance and the REES.

 Thresholds and targets